 What is a dismissal?

-- An employment relationship comes into existence when one person (“employee”) places his/her services at the use and control of another person (“employer”) in exchange for money (“compensation”).
+- An employment relationship comes into existence when one person (“employee”) assists or places his/her services at the use and control of another person (“employer”) in exchange for compensation (for example, money or something else).
 Usually, the terms and conditions of that employment relationship are contained in a contract of employment.

 - A dismissal is when a contract of employment between an employer and employee is terminated by the employer.
 In other words, against the will of the employee.